swells/notes/README.md

 ## Errors

+There are two classifications of error scenarios:

+1. Validation Errors

+Validation errors are used to ensure that only valid data is sent on a request.

+2. Request Errors

 All errors will be managed and realized as simple HTTP errors.
 All HTTP `4xx` and `5xx` responses will be considered an error by default.
 Errors raised on the request will be internally caught, normalized, formatted, and returned.